blhagadorn/kronos/README.md

 For more information on security headers see [OWASP Secure Headers Project](https://wiki.owasp.org/index.php/OWASP_Secure_Headers_Project)

-To test your website for remediation I recommend the [Key CDN HTTP Header Checker Tool](https://tools.keycdn.com/curl).
+To test your website for remediation I recommend the [Key CDN HTTP Header Checker Tool](https://tools.keycdn.com/curl) or comprehensively grade your website with: https://securityheaders.com/